Morsmalleo/AhMyth/README.md

 Troubleshoot
 ============
-A Troubleshoot wiki page is currently in the works, please be patient and refer to the [TROUBLESHOOT.md](https://github.com/Morsmalleo/AhMyth/blob/master/TROUBLESHOOT.md)
+A Troubleshoot wiki page is available for troubleshooting your AhMyth errors, please head over to the Troubleshoot Wiki page if you're having errors with AhMyth.
+The Troubleshoot page is located in the AhMyth Wiki under the [TROUBLESHOOT]()
 #

 Information